 WARM-UP & LANGUAGE INPUT

 The lesson starts with a discussion in which students exchange information about a typical working week in different countries.
 Then, they look at a news headline about a four-day week in Iceland and speculate about what it might be.
 Their next task is to brainstorm the advantages and disadvantages of a four-day week.
-The brainstorm leads to a matching exercise which introduces students to some words and expressions from a video they’ll watch later in the lesson (e.g. upskill, productivity).
+The brainstorming activity leads to a matching exercise which introduces students to some words and expressions from a video they’ll watch later in the lesson (e.g. upskill, productivity).
 They read seven definitions and match them with the corresponding words and phrases.

 VIDEO & DISCUSSION